Raaid-Shaheer/Learning_Resource_tracker/README.md

 - **bcrypt** must stay pinned to `4.0.1` — newer versions break `passlib`
 - **Static files** are mounted at `/static` and must be last in `app.py`
 - **JWT** is stored in a JS variable — it clears on page refresh by design (no localStorage)
-- **Railway deployment**: MySQL enum columns use UPPERCASE values (`NOT_STARTED`, `VIDEO`, etc.) — do not change enum string values without a matching `ALTER TABLE` migration
+- **Render deployment**: MySQL enum columns use UPPERCASE values (`NOT_STARTED`, `VIDEO`, etc.) — do not change enum string values without a matching `ALTER TABLE` migration

 ---

 ## Roadmap

 - Per-user progress tracking (junction table replacing global status)
 - Contributor application flow with owner approval
 - Persistent login via httpOnly cookie
 - Tag filter on Domain page
 - Favorites / bookmarks
 - Skill tree visualisation
 - Alembic migrations